Switchback

 The inciting incident occurs at 14 minutes when Another murder is discovered in the small town of Amarillo, Texas, and LaCrosse realizes the killer has moved into a new jurisdiction, complicating his pursuit..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to LaCrosse commits fully to pursuing the investigation in Colorado despite jurisdictional conflicts, choosing to risk his career and work with Sheriff Olmstead to find the killer., moving from reaction to action.
+This demonstrates the protagonist's commitment to LaCrosse commits fully to pursuing the investigation in Colorado despite jurisdictional conflicts, choosing to risk his career and work with Sheriff Olmstead to find the killer., moving from reaction to action.

 The Collapse moment at 88 minutes (74% through) represents the emotional nadir.
-Here, The killer's identity is revealed and a major confrontation results in apparent defeat for the heroes, with the killer escaping and lives hanging in the balance., indicates the protagonist at their lowest point.
+Here, The killer's identity is revealed and a major confrontation results in apparent defeat for the heroes, with the killer escaping and lives hanging in the balance., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 LaCrosse pieces together the final clues about the killer's location and motives, gaining new resolve to pursue him for a final confrontation despite the personal cost., demonstrating the transformation achieved throughout the journey.